LeetLLM

 The intuition: balancing errors like a checkbook

 If the calibration data shows that w1w_1w1 is multiplied by large activations and w2w_2w2 by small ones, the −0.2-0.2−0.2 error on w1w_1w1 hurts the output far more than the +0.2+0.2+0.2 error on w2w_2w2.
 GPTQ notices this through the Hessian approximation and compensates: it might quantize w1w_1w1 more carefully, or adjust w2w_2w2 in the opposite direction to cancel some of the damage.
-The goal isn't to make every weight close to its original value.
-The goal is to keep the layer's output on real data as close as possible to the original output.
+GPTQ isn't trying to make every weight close to its original value.
+It tries to keep the layer's output on real data as close as possible to the original output.

 Algorithm: minimize output error with curvature information